 Son Tra Peninsula, Việt Nam - Things to Do in Son Tra Peninsula

-Booking Tip: Entry is free, but consider hiring a local guide for $15-20 to learn about Buddhist traditions and history.
-Visit early morning (7-9 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.
+Booking Tip: Free to visit, but consider hiring a motorbike taxi (xe om) for $10-15 for the winding mountain roads.
+Best visited early morning (6-8 AM) or late afternoon (4-6 PM) to avoid crowds and harsh sunlight.
 Dress modestly with covered shoulders and knees.

 Getting There